 dining program, but didn't really know how to run the equipment or read

 the commercials, so I ran the program for them.

-I would sit there week in and week out, close up and watching them, and already having
+I would sit there week in and week out, watching them close up, and already having

-was 1981.
+was in 1981.
 So I left there and went back to Florida, where I had worked

 into this thing called a dining program, it's really rather intriguing,

 isn't it something we could do here?"
 And they said "Sure, we aren't going

 to pay you any more money, but if you want to give it a go, we'll give